dhineshp565/Bacpipe/README.md

 # Mhaemolytica_WGS
-Pipeline for whole genome assembly and AMR analysis of Mannheimia haemolytica fro Oxford nanopore reads.
+Pipeline for whole genome assembly and AMR analysis of Mannheimia haemolytica for Oxford nanopore reads.
 Requires input file with SampleName and Path of the directory with the fastq files.
 Outputs a htmlfile with AMR,Genotyping,Serotyping and virulence factors found in the sample.

 Usage
 ```